Catalog

 lm_request_processor = catalog.name

-Example 4: Load from record
+Example 4: Load from record/JSON file

 records=[